 In Progress.
-A feasibility study has been completed, including meetings with stakeholders throughout the FSM.
-A resolution in support of the BS degree program in Education has been passed by FACSSO, COM-FSM cabinet, COM-FSM executive committee, and the Substantive Change Report was approved by the Board of Regents in May 2018.
-The required substantive change will be submitted to the ACCJC and upon approval is scheduled for implementation in fall, 2019.
+A feasibility study was completed, including meetings with stakeholders throughout the FSM.
+A resolution in support of the BS degree program in Education was passed by FACSSO, COM-FSM cabinet, COM-FSM executive committee, and the Substantive Change Report was approved by the Board of Regents in May 2018.
+The required substantive change was submitted to the ACCJC, and we are awaiting their decision.
+Once approved the program is scheduled for implementation in fall 2019.